-As a UK AdWords agency, Google provide us with AdWords vouchers regularly.
-These voucher codes are typically for £50 or £75 and can be used for new AdWords advertisers as a credit against their Pay per Click costs.
+As a UK Google Ads agency, Google regularly provides us with vouchers.
+These voucher codes are typically for £50 or £75 and can be used for new Google AdWords (now called Google Ads) advertisers as a credit against their Pay per Click costs.

 That's all fine and dandy and it's great that Google provide new advertisers with a way to try AdWords with some credit to test the water.
 Unfortunately, for an AdWords agency such as Bold Internet, speaking to new advertisers is not that common.
 Typically, we are helping existing AdWords account holders with AdWords management, i.e. taking over an existing account and optimising it to help them develop effective AdWords campaigns.

 I was at the Google Engage Agency Day in London last Friday (February 2012) and I asked the question about whether there could be a way to help existing advertisers too.
 Of course, I wasn't expecting an instant answer but it was reassuring that my peers in the audience didn't fall off their chairs with laughter!

 The gist of my question was this: “Why doesn't Google incentivise existing AdWords advertisers to work with one of their Certified Partners?”